top of page

 Don’t Mix Too Many Patterns or Bright Colors

 • Avoid busy patterns.
-Clashing patterns like large florals, stripes, or polka dots that can distract from your faces.
+Clashing patterns like large florals, stripes, or polka dots can distract from your faces.

-• Steer clear of wearing very bright colors.
+• Steer clear of very bright colors.
 This may draw attention away from the rest of the group.

 Do Consider Matching Outfits for a Fun, Cohesive Look